-The Health Fund assists retired clergy in the Anglican Church in Aotearoa, New Zealand and Polynesia (and their spouses and dependent children) with the cost of certain medical costs.
+The Health Fund assists retired clergy in the Anglican Church in Aotearoa, New Zealand and Polynesia (and their spouses who are not in fulltime employment and dependent children) with the cost of certain medical costs.

 Am I eligible to access the Fund?